kaoDev/kalleott.de/src/courses/project-webapp/events-as-streams.md

 transform the data coming from an observable and build a new observable providing the transformed data.
 The most important one is the map-operator, which returns a new value for each value passing through.
-In general it can be seen as a stream of information passing through a pipe with all sorts of valves/filters/transformers... and so the function to work with the operators has the fitting name `pipe`.
+In general, it can be seen as a stream of information passing through a pipe with all sorts of valves/filters/transformers... and so the function to work with the operators has the fitting name `pipe`.
 A